Boosting Open Set Recognition Performance through Modulated Representation Learning: Conclusion

 \section{Conclusion}

-We develop a novel temperature scheduling scheme, which can be folded into any existing OSR method with both cross-entropy and contrastive losses without any computational overhead.
+We develop novel temperature schedules, which can be folded into any existing OSR loss function, such as cross-entropy, contrastive or ARPL without any computational overhead.
 We find that starting with a lower temperature and moving towards a higher temperature results in making tighter representation clusters for the closed set classes, while the representations of the open set examples remain more distant.
-This process is more effective than using a fixed temperature or the opposite temperature scheduling scheme.
-We demonstrate improvement of open set performance for some of the well-known OSR methods on the regular benchmarks when we include our temperature scheduling.
-Our proposed scheduling demonstrates stronger performance improvements for the tougher semantic shift benchmarks both for the closed set and the open set problems.
-The benefit of our scheme scheme can be better realized with a larger number of training classes.
+This process is more effective than using a fixed temperature or the opposite schedule.
+Our proposed schedules demonstrate strong performance improvements on the regular and the tougher semantic shift benchmarks for both closed set and open set problems for some of the well-known OSR loss functions, even on top of label smoothing.
+The benefit of our scheme can be better realized with a larger number of training classes.